This Creamy Mushroom Pasta Recipe is sure to be a hit with vegetarians and meat-eaters alike!

-Replacing heavy cream - if you would like to reduce the calories and use half and half or milk, then mix 1 tsp of cornstarch with 1 tsp of cold water and use this along with a cup of half and half to replace the heavy cream.
+Replacing heavy cream - if you would like to reduce the calories and use half and half or milk, then mix 1 teaspoon of cornstarch with 1 teaspoon of cold water and use this along with a cup of half and half to replace the heavy cream.
 This will thicken the sauce nicely.

 Add extra veg - if you want to add some extra veggies, you can add fresh spinach at the end and let it wilt in the hot sauce.
 Or add some chopped asparagus or frozen peas to the sauce as it is simmering.

-Want a kick - if you like your pasta with a bit of spice add ½ tsp of red pepper flakes to the sauce as it starts to simmer.
+Want a kick - if you like your pasta with a bit of spice add ½ teaspoon of red pepper flakes to the sauce as it starts to simmer.

 Want to make this nonvegetarian - add some cooked shredded chicken or strips of seared steak to the sauce at the end of the cooking time.

 Pasta choice - You can use any pasta for this recipe.
 We prefer Rotini or a long noodle, like spaghetti or linguine.

 Side: Start with some garlic bread and then add a side salad.
 A spinach and raw mushroom salad; dressed with a light olive oil and balsamic dressing it is the perfect side dish.

 Wine: This dish is just so perfect for serving with a glass of prosecco.
 The bubbles cut through the rich sauce and the complex flavors complement the meaty savory flavor of the mushroom.
 Alternatively, team it with a Soave.
 If you prefer a red wine then pick a light Merlot or Pinot Noir.